 *(up to your policy limit and subject to certain limitations and exclusions) New York State mandates that motorists carry a minimum of $25,000 in no-fault personal coverage.
 Individuals can also add a Supplemental Uninsured Motorist Coverage endorsement to this policy to protect themselves in the event that they’re injured by someone with no insurance coverage or an insufficient coverage limit.
 Since this type of coverage is for your direct benefit, all automobile owners should carefully review these provisions of their policy.
 We would be happy to explain and assist with a free consultation.

 Liability insurance claims are third-party claims available to those “seriously injured” in a car accident with another driver who is allegedly at fault for the incident.
 Unlike other states, New York requires claimants to meet the minimum standing for damages by having a “serious” injury.
-There are many different kinds of injuries which fall into the category of “serious injury,” so assessing whether a particular injury is “serious” is best left to review and consultation with your attorney.
+There are many different kinds of injuries that fall into the category of “serious injury,” so assessing whether a particular injury is “serious” is best left to review and consult with your Suffolk County car accident attorney.
 New York State mandates that all motorists carry minimum liability coverage of $50,000 for bodily injury to all persons and $10,000 for property damage, per accident.

-After a wreck, you may be asked to provide a written statement to the insurance company.
+After a collision, you may be asked to provide a written statement to the insurance company.
 Never do so without speaking to an attorney first!
 Just like on phone calls, the insurance company is looking for ways to reduce the amount they pay out to you.
-Your Long Island car accident attorney can help you fill out insurance forms and provide statements as needed without hurting your case.
+Your Suffolk County car accident lawyer can help you fill out insurance forms and provide statements as needed without hurting your case.

 - How long will it take to receive my settlement after an initial offer from the insurance company?